Anton495/graph-isomorphism/README.md

 Derivative of virtual neural network is called network that is constructed as follows:
 1. The list is compiled for each layer, which consists of the number of connections formed by each neuron.
 Thus, the sequence of lists consisting of groups orders is obtained.

 2. Each group order from the lists is associated with the list of groups orders that it generates.
-For example, writing $(2,[1,2])$ means that a group of order 2 generates two groups of order 1 and 2.
+For example, writing $(2,[1,2])$ means that the group of order 2 generates two groups of order 1 and 2.

 Two graphs are isomorphic if and only if the derivatives of their virtual neural networks constructed from the same vertex coincide.